w1ndwatcher/LTalk/README.md

-# LTalk — LearnTrail RAG Chatbot
+# LTalk: LearnTrail RAG Chatbot

 A production-deployed Retrieval-Augmented Generation chatbot for **LearnTrail**, built to answer questions about its courses, programs, and career services — grounded strictly in a curated knowledge base, with explicit guardrails against off-topic use and hallucination.